Brookline Fertilizing Lawn Services

 Integrated Nutrient Management & Organic Fertilizer Options for Brookline’s Acidic Soils

-- Mow at 3–4 inches (Kentucky bluegrass) or 3.5–4 inches (tall fescue)
+- Mowing at 3–4 inches (bluegrass), 3.5–4 inches (tall fescue)

-- Grasscycling returns 25% annual nitrogen
+- Grasscycling (mulch-mowing) to return 25% annual nitrogen

 Brookline Community Development Guidelines for Fertilizer Application & Public Safety Protection